Baptiste-Gogolewski/TitanicIA/README.md

 ## Models

-There are currently 2 models : K-nearest-Neighbors and Logistic Regression
+There are currently 3 models : K-nearest-Neighbors, Logistic Regression and Naive Bayes.

 ## Split the dataset